Skip to content

 Any desperate or deluded person or group can do that.
 Humanity can’t go back to simpler weapons.
 Whenever there is a better shield, a better sword will be built, and then a better shield.
 What can protect against huge bombs or tiny viruses?
 Military answers must and will be given, but what of spiritual and social causes and their corollary answers?

 This seems a background theme of my life – the ridiculous yet typical propensity to create, and then rationalize, the needless violence and waste of war.
-In Iraq (which never attacked us) today [originally written in 2004] my government has killed more innocents than we lost when others attacked our Trade Towers and Pentagon.
-It is a mad rush of wasting energy to seize energy in order to go on wasting energy in our fat cars and sloppy technologies.
-We accuse them of having the weapons we use.
-They hate in vengeful reprisal.
-We thus mutually assure ongoing cycles of vengeful reprisal.
+(It isn’t just atomic bombs; we deliberately fire-bombed Japanese cities on windy nights, and have inflicted similar anguish on citizens in places we warred with, such as Dresden, Frankfurt, and Vietnam.
+In Iraq (which never attacked us) today [originally written in 2004] my government has killed more innocents than we lost when mostly Saudis (or so it is asserted) attacked our Trade Towers and Pentagon.
+War for oil is a mad rush of wasting energy to seize energy to go on wasting energy in our fat cars and sloppy technologies.
+We “attack with defense.”
+We accuse them of having the weapons we then use.
+They hate back in vengeful reprisal.
+We thus mutually assure ongoing cycles of revenge.)

 I drew early pictures of tanks and guns.
 I thought the nazi swastika was cool looking until I realized they were the bad guys, who I should hate.
 Later, in high school in Michigan, I was halfway through All Quiet on the Western Front before I realized a German wrote it.
 My sense of “us and them” had to get switched, even though my sense of humanity for them and us was touched.
 We are “them” to others, though we are all inextricably “us.”

-Two other budding trends had started by then on Oakland Lake in southeastern Michigan.
+Two other budding trends had started then on Oakland Lake in southeastern Michigan.

 One was the gradual awareness of the loss of life in the lake.
-When we got there muskrats built mounds in the lake and tunnels on the shore.
-I helped trap them, catching their legs below the ice so they’d drown, and I could skin them and get a dollar at the hardware store. muskrat swimmingHuge dogfish swam below their brood.
-I’d spear them through the babies, but then not eat them, for they were in a class with catfish, said to be not edible. dogfish recordWe even had ancient garpike out in the middle of the deep lake, huge alligator snouts. gar pikeAll of these animals disappeared from the lake, eliminated by boys like me and all the lawn fertilizer and oils polluting the ecology of the lake.
+When we moved there, muskrats built mounds in the lake and tunnels on the shore.
+I helped trap them, catching their legs below the ice so they’d drown.
+I’d skin them and get a dollar at the hardware store. muskrat swimmingHuge dogfish swam below their brood, an unusual parenting for a fish.
+I’d spear them through the babies, but then not eat them, for they were in a class with catfish, said to be not edible. dogfish recordWe even had an ancient garpike in the middle of the deep lake, with huge alligator snouts. gar pikeAll of these animals disappeared from the lake, eliminated by boys like me and all the lawn fertilizer and oils polluting the ecology of the lake.
 Regret for what was lost began to enter me.

 My dad didn’t hunt, but I wanted to “be a man,” so I asked the man across the street if I could go hunting with him.
 He said he would take me, but first I had to practice by killing the blue jays that woke him in the mornings.
 I’d sit under his trees, BB gun in hand, waiting.
 When I did shoot a jay it lay there on the ground, glaring at me, as if to say, “Why?”
 I had to shoot it again and again.
 Still, it didn’t die, so I threw it against the tree till it did.